 Connecticut: SB 683 requires portable electric spas to meet the requirements of the APSP-14 standard.
+PHTA has submitted written testimony to the committee in support of SB 683.
 Status: Hearing held on 2/18/2021.

-Hawaii: A hearing was held in the House Energy and Environment Protection Committee for House Bill 116 which modifies the rulemaking authority of the Department of Business, Economic Development, and Tourism and Chief Energy Officer and establishes appliance efficiency standards for air purifiers and portable electric spas.
+Hawaii: House Bill 116 modifies the rulemaking authority of the Department of Business, Economic Development, and Tourism and Chief Energy Officer and establishes appliance efficiency standards for air purifiers and portable electric spas.
 Portable electric spas must meet the requirements of the American National Standard for Portable Electric Spa Energy Efficiency ANSI/APSP/ICC 14-2019.
 The bill is sponsored by the Chairman of the Committee.
 PHTA supports this legislation and submitted written testimony in support of the bill prior to the hearing.

 The House Energy and Environment Protection Committee passed House Bill 116 with technical and non-substantive amendments.
 HB 116 passed second reading as amended in the House and sent for a hearing and vote to the House Consumer Protection Committee.
 The committee convened a hearing and voted to pass the bill as amended with further amendments added.
 The Committee struck provisions that would have established appliance efficiency standards for air purifiers.
 Appliance efficiency standards for portable electric spas remain intact.

+HB 116 was sent for a hearing and a vote to the House Finance Committee.
+The committee convened a hearing and voted to pass the bill as amended without further amendments.
 PHTA provided written testimony in support of this legislation to the House Consumer Protection Committee prior to the hearing.
-Status: Approved with amendments by the House Consumer Protection Committee on 2/10/2021.
+Status: Approved with amendments by the House Finance Committee on 2/25/2021.